benslack19/benslack19.github.io/_mynotes/Bens_Python_Jupyter_Cookbook.md

 ---
-title: 'Ben's Python Jupyter Cookbook'
+title: 'My Python Jupyter cookbook'
 ---

-Stuff that I forget.
+For stuff that I forget.

 # Python and Jupyter setup